Latest News

 Holy Martyrs of Japan Cemetery

 PRAYERS FOR THE SOULS OF THE FAITHFUL DEPARTED.
-Please note that the next Requiem Mass will be on Friday, December 6th at 11am at the Church.
-For the Commemoration of All The Faithful Departed (All Souls Day) we will have a Prayer Service at Holy Martyrs Cemetery on Saturday, November 2nd at 11am.
+Please note that the next Requiem Mass will be on the last Friday of the month, April 25, 2025 at 11:00 am at the Church.

 More Info